-Thanks to Let's Encrypt, enabling SSL for your hostnames on BunnyCDN literally requires just two clicks.
+Thanks to our Let's Encrypt integration, enabling SSL for your hostnames on BunnyCDN requires just two clicks.
 To get started, simply go to your Pull Zone and click on the Enable SSL button next to the domain that you wish to enable.

 After that, a popup will appear asking you if you want to use your own SSL certificate or use our free one.
 We recommend using the free certificate that we provide since it will automatically renew and takes just one more click to complete, but if you have a special requirement, you can also use your own.